OfficeDev/office-scripts-docs/docs/resources/samples/copy-tables-combine.md

   // Set the worksheet names to get tables from. const sheetNames = ['Sheet1', 'Sheet2', 'Sheet3'];

-  // Delete the "Combined" worksheet, if it is present. workbook.getWorksheet('Combined')?.delete();
+  // Delete the "Combined" worksheet, if it's present. workbook.getWorksheet('Combined')?.delete();

   // Create a new worksheet named "Combined" for the combined table.